 Design & Connectivity

-The BenQ EW277HDR features a simple and elegant design with a metallic-gray finish.
+The BenQ EW277HDR features a sleek and elegant design with a metallic gray finish.
 However, the monitor is tilt-only by -5°/15° and it’s not VESA mount compatible.

-Turning to the connectivity, there are two HDMI 2.0 ports, a VGA, a headphones jack, and an audio line-in for the two 2W built-in speakers.
+Turning to the connectivity, there are two HDMI 2.0 ports, VGA, a headphone jack, and an audio line-in port for the two 2W built-in speakers.

 Price & Similar Monitors

-Overall, the BenQ EW277HDR is the best budget HDR monitor for casual PC gaming, console gaming, and watching movies.
+Overall, the BenQ EW277HDR is the best budget HDR monitor for console gaming and watching movies.
 For purposes other than that, there are better alternatives.

 - Wide color gamut, decent brightness, and high contrast for HDR

 - Low input lag and quick response time